 Genotyping to determine cytochrome p450 2C9 (CYP2C9) and vitamin K epoxide reductase subunit C1 (VKORC1) genetic polymorphisms is considered investigational for the purpose of managing the administration and dosing of warfarin, including use in guiding the initial warfarin dose to decrease time to stable INR and reduce the risk of serious bleeding.

-Warfarin is administered for preventing and treating thromboembolic events in high-risk individuals; warfarin dosing is a challenging process, due to the narrow therapeutic window, variable response to dosing, and serious bleeding events in 5% or more of patients (depending on definition).
-Patients are typically given a starting dose of 2 to 5 mg and monitored frequently with dose adjustments until a stable International Normalized Ratio (INR) value (a standardized indicator of clotting time) between 2 and 3 is achieved.
-During this adjustment period, a patient is at highrisk of bleeding.
+Warfarin is administered for preventing and treating thromboembolic events in high-risk patients; warfarin dosing is a challenging process, due to the narrow therapeutic window, variable response to dosing, and serious bleeding events in 5% or more of patients (depending on definition).
+Patients are typically given a starting dose of 2 to 5 mg and monitored frequently with dose adjustments until a stable INR value (a standardized indicator of clotting time) between 2 and 3 is achieved.
+During this adjustment period, a patient is at high risk of bleeding.

-Using the results of CYP2C9 and VKORC1 genetic testing to predict a warfarin starting dose that approximates the individual patient’s likely maintenance dose may benefit patients by decreasing the risk of serious bleeding events and the time to stable INR.
-Algorithms also have been developed that incorporate not only genetic variation but also other significant patient characteristics and clinical factors to predict the best starting dose.
+Using the results of CYP2C9 and VKORC1 genetic testing to predict a warfarin starting dose that approximates a patient’s likely maintenance dose may benefit patients by decreasing the risk of serious bleeding events and the time to stable INR.
+Algorithms have been developed that incorporate not only genetic variation but also other significant patient characteristics and clinical factors to predict the best starting dose.

 Medical policies are systematically developed guidelines that serve as a resource for Company staff when determining coverage for specific medical procedures, drugs or devices.
 Coverage for medical services is subject to the limits and conditions of the member benefit plan.
 Members and their providers should consult the member benefit booklet or contact a customer service representative to determine whether there are any benefit limitations applicable to this service or supply.
 This medical policy does not apply to Medicare Advantage.